rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-2-class-RootedPath.md

 end
 ```

-Note that the `pop()` function can be optimized, if one realizes that not all
+Note that this function can be optimized, if one realizes that not all node
-node counts have to be reduced with each call.
-That is, the node count of a
+counts have to be reduced with each call.
+That is, the node count of a parent
-parent only has to be updated if the node count of its child did reach zero.
+only has to be updated if the node count of its child reached a value of zero.
 As a matter of clarity, the above pseudocode is kept as is.